- Tanabata is a romantic story from the twinkling night sky.

 Go write your wish during Tanabata!

-They hold “Tanabata Matsuri”at Kanda-myojin Shrine in Tokyo on July 7th of every year.
+You can enjoy “Tanabata Matsuri”at Kanda-myojin Shinto Shrine in Tokyo on July 7th of every year.
 You’ll get a small paper called “Tanzaku”to write your wish on.

 The tanzaku you wrote your wish on will be hung on the huge bamboo leaves in the shrine and the priest will pray over them to make your wish come true.
 Why not drop by and write down your wish?